 Expand your Table easily

 In some cases, you need to insert rows or columns into an Excel Table.
 We’ll show you how to do that.
-The Excel Table is dynamic range; it will resize even if you add or delete rows or columns.
+The Excel Table is a dynamic range; it will resize even if you add or delete rows or columns.

 To add a new row, select the bottom-right cell in the range, in this example, cell F11.
 Press the Tab button; a new row appears, and the table structure remains.